Nicolás Diego Badano, Dr. Eng.

 PRip v0.3 released

 PRip is a tool for digitizing scientific plots and graphs, getting numeric data.
-It works similarly to the popular g3data application, but has a greater enphasis on usability, precision and portability.
+It works similarly to the popular g3data application, but has a greater emphasis on usability, precision and portability.

 Contact